PipedreamHQ/pipedream/docs/docs/workflows/events/test/README.md

 **The contents of this test event varies depending on the source**.

-When you're first learning how Pipedream works, you can trigger a workflow using this test event to learn how [code](/workflows/steps/code/), [actions](/workflows/steps/actions/), [destinations](/destinations/), and more.
+When you're first learning how Pipedream works, you can trigger a workflow using this test event to learn how [code](/workflows/steps/code/), [actions](/components/actions/), [destinations](/destinations/), and other functionality works.

 Typically, though, you're processing events of a different shape in real workflow. **Press the pencil icon to the right of the Sent Test Event button to modify the test event**.